 Vinyl printing is becoming increasingly popular because vinyl lasts longer and gives your fabric a beautiful appearance.
-But increasing price of transfer paper for budget craft people is becoming more expensive day by day.
-So now if you want to transfer vinyl without transfer paper, the alternative of transfer paper like: painter’s tape is needed.
+But the increasing price of transfer paper for budget craft people is becoming more expensive day by day.
+So now if you want to transfer vinyl without transfer paper, the alternative of transfer paper like painter’s tape is needed.

 Types Of Vinyl